 Most financial professionals suggest setting aside at least three to six months' worth of living expenses in a liquid, interest-bearing account.
 (They recommend having up to a year’s worth of expenses saved if your income is unstable.)

 You should also review your insurance coverage to be sure that your family is protected no matter what.
 Beyond basic health insurance, you may wish to consider life insurance to protect your loved ones in the event that you should pass away prematurely, and disability income insurance to help replace a portion of your income if you should become injured or too ill to work.
 (Related: Why you need life and disability insurance)

 Finally, review your investment portfolio carefully to be sure it’s still on course to meet your financial goals.

 You may have discovered, as investors often do during market volatility, that your appetite for risk is not what you once thought.
 By working closely with a trusted financial professional, you can potentially reallocate your assets as needed to create a portfolio that is diversified enough to help you ride out future storms, but not so conservative that you sacrifice potential growth.

 The coronavirus has threatened our health care system and economy like never before, leaving millions of American families struggling to pay the bills.
-As we continue to practice safe social distancing and hope for medical progress to combat COVID-19, it helps to know that there are steps we can take starting today to put our financial house back in order as quickly as possible.
+As we continue to practice safe social distancing and make medical progress to combat COVID-19, it helps to know that there are steps we can take today to put our financial house back in order as quickly as possible.